Design (DES)

 DES 3020.
 Branding and Brand Identity Design.
 Units: 3

 Application of design and aesthetic principles to the process of branding and brand identity design.
 The course will include the study of the brand mark and logo design, including historical trademark design, the study of symbols, and the relationship of design to the brands they serve.
 Students will conduct research, plan strategies, and apply brand identity elements to multiple touch points in physical and digital form.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3100.
 Junior Portfolio Review.
 Units: 0

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405
+Semester Prerequisite: DES 1100, DES 1110, DES 2005, and DES 2600

 DES 3130.
 Junior Design Topics.
 Units: 3

-Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2600, DES 2005, DES 2405
+Semester Prerequisite: DES 1100, DES 1110, DES 1125, DES 2005, DES 2600

 Advanced exploration and application of contemporary topics in design.
 May be taken three times for up to nine units as topics change.
 Two hours of discussion and three hours of activity.
 Materials fee required.